Former US congressman sues Oklahoma nonprofit

 OKLAHOMA CITY (AP) — A former U.S. congressman is suing Feed the Children, alleging he was ousted as the charity’s CEO and president in retaliation for reporting irregularities to the state attorney general’s office.

-The Oklahoman (http://bit.ly/2oUMdQn ) reports that J.C.
-Watts abruptly left the Oklahoma City-based nonprofit in November, less than 10 months into his three-year contract.
-Watts says the board of directors fired him the day after he told them he had reported his allegations to the state’s top lawyer.
+J.C.
+Watts abruptly left the Oklahoma City-based nonprofit in November, less than 10 months into his three-year contract, The Oklahoman (http://bit.ly/2oUMdQn ) reported.
+Watts said the board of directors fired him the day after he told them he had reported his allegations to the state’s top lawyer.

-The lawsuit alleges Watts went to the attorney general’s protection unit in October only after the board refused to meet to discuss the alleged irregularities.
+The lawsuit filed against Feed the Children Monday also named the directors as defendants.
+It alleged Watts went to the attorney general’s protection unit in October only after the board refused to meet to discuss the alleged irregularities.
+The lawsuit also claimed that Watts was deceived when he was recruited to be the CEO and president.

+Watts alleged the defendants made false representations to entice him to accept their job offer “and secure desperately needed funding.”
+Watts said the defendants were only interested in his fundraising abilities “and did not want any interference with the long-running practices of the organization.”

 Most Read Stories